pnutbutterprincess/logseq/pages/compsognathus.md

 			- maxilla - 14-15 teeth (Ger.
 S.), 17-18 (Fr.
 S.)
 			- lower jaw - 18 teeth (Ger.
 S.), 21 teeth (Fr.
 S.)
 			- tooth crowns curving back at about 2/3 of their height, with the mid section being straight, and having expanded bases
-			- frontmost teeth on upper and lower jaws were unserrated, with back teeth being -
+			- frontmost teeth on upper and lower jaws were unserrated, with back teeth having fine serrations -